 Master's degree in nursing; Registered Nurse license and Certified as a Psychiatric Nurse Practitioner.
-Must be licensed as NP in State of Maryland or other state where practicing.
+Must be licensed as NP in the District of Columbia and State of Maryland.
 Demonstrated competence in the delivery of health care to a diverse group of child and adolescent patients preferred.
 Current CPR certification required.
 Must maintain current licensure and certification during duration of employment.
-Completion of the HCGH credentialing process is required prior to start date.
+Completion of the Sibley Memorial Hospital credentialing process is required prior to start date.

 Additional Knowledge, Skills and Abilities:

 Knowledge: Advanced clinical skills in specialty area or equivalent.
 Successfully completes all training courses required for access to Epic and other clinical software systems.
 General computer knowledge and capability to use computer.
 Requires effective use of resources and cost awareness.

 Skills and Abilities: Ability to incorporate into practice theoretical concepts and advanced clinical skills with patients, families, and interdisciplinary health care team members.
 Ability to analyze data to synthesize and summarize information and to make judgments regarding patient care.
 Analytical ability necessary to diagnose patients and to develop and implement plans of action for long and short term management of acute and chronic health.
 Ability to apply principles of evidence-based practice, scientific process, and service excellence in practice.